zhugegy/LogClusterC/README.md

 # C-based Implementation of LogCluster Algorithm

-*Where is the executable file:*
-Both the debug and release versions of LogClusterC are in folder "dist".

-*How to manually compile the source files:*
+**How to manually compile the source files:**
-- Option 1: In terminal, change directory to this folder and execute "make" command.
-The source files will then be compiled, and the executable file will be generated in folder "dist".
+In terminal, change directory to this folder and execute "gcc -O2 -o logclusterc *.c" command.
+The executable file named "logclusterc" then will be generated.
-- Option 2: Open this folder via NetBeans IDE (version 8.2 was used in this project's development).

 LogCluster is a density-based data clustering algorithm for event logs, introduced by Risto Vaarandi and Mauno Pihelgas in 2015.